VeronikaRuliskova/help/docs/creating-sms-campaign.md

 Bulk messaging is highly effective as nearly all recipients read the delivered message.
 You can also increase the chance that your recipients read the message by activating [Flash SMS](flash-sms.md#what-is-flash-sms) in your SMS campaign.

-It is simple to create and send Bulk SMS campaign and generate revenues with low operational costs.
+It is simple to create and send bulk SMS campaign and generate revenues with low operational costs.

-You can also create and send Bulk SMS campaigns via our [SMS modules](https://www.bulkgate.com/en/sms-module/) or our [APIs.](https://www.bulkgate.com/en/developers/sms-api/)
+You can also create and send bulk SMS campaigns via our [SMS modules](https://www.bulkgate.com/en/sms-module/) or our [APIs.](https://www.bulkgate.com/en/developers/sms-api/)

 ## How do I create SMS campaign?
 To create SMS campaign: